[Solved] MySQL is not recognized as an internal or external command

 Step 1: Open System Properties Step 1: Open System Properties

-You will see something as below
+You will see something below

 Step 2: Add System Variables Step 2: Add System Variables